 Summer Infant 3Dmini Convenience Stroller

-Whether your child is forward- or rear-facing, there are three recline setting that can be adjusted with the push of a button.
+Whether your child is forward- or rear-facing, there are three recline settings that can be adjusted with the push of a button.
 There is also infant head support, a 5-point harness, and a flat recline that lets this light stroller be used with older infants.
 It has multiple reclines and works great at an amusement park.

 While navigating, smooth glide wheels keep you moving swiftly over obstacles.
 The front wheels are designed to swivel but can also be locked for handling other terrains.
 You can also stop quickly with toe-tap brakes.